DiegelD/Deep-Reinforcement-Learning-ND/p1_navigation/README.md

 ## 2) Deep Reinforcement Learning (Deep Q-Networks)
 While reinforcement learning agents have achived some succes in a variety of domains, their applicability has previously been limited to domains in which useful features can be handcrafted.
-Here we use recent advances in training deep neural networks to develop a novel artificial agent, termed a deep Q-network, that can learn sucessful policies directly from high-dimensinal sensory inputs using end to end reinforcement learning.
+Here we used recent advances in training deep neural networks to develop a novel artificial agent, termed a deep Q-network, that can learn sucessful policies directly from high-dimensinal sensory inputs using end to end reinforcement learning.
 [3]

 So in this project an implementation that is close to this [one](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) is used.
 However instead of using Convoluional layers, a less camputional network of 3 Neuronal Networks is used.
-Hence there is on observation space vector of 37 deminsions that contains the agents velocit, along with ray-based perception of objects around agents forward direction and 4 discreate action space values.
+Hence the environment provides an observation space vector of 37 deminsions that contains the agents velocit, along with ray-based perception of objects around agents forward direction.
+As action space four discreate values can be taken.
+More infromation about the environoment can be found in the appendix.<br />
-More infromation about the environoment can be found in the appendix.
+Picture 2 illustrates the end to end learning of the neuronal net, with the dimensons of the net.
+The agent by it self trains the net with its actions.

 <figure>